National Water Dance

 to the environment through

-Core Dance will participate in National Water Dance this season on April 23rd, 2022, 4PM EST at Mary Ross Waterfront Park in Brunswick, GA as part of an Earth Day celebration.
+Core Dance participated in National Water Dance last season on April 23rd, 2022, 4PM EST at Mary Ross Waterfront Park in Brunswick, GA as part of an Earth Day celebration.

 National Water Dance is an artist-driven collective of dancers and educators confronting critical water issues facing the United States.
 Stretching from New York to Hawaii and from Alaska to Puerto Rico, simultaneous, site-specific dance performances are created and performed with movers of all ages and experience.
 Created and directed by Dale Andree, National Water Dance believes that our environment is the most pressing issue of this generation and as dancers we are using our bodies to create a community that reaches out for action.

-On Saturday, April 23 at 4pm EST, Core Dance alongside members of the Brunswick, Georgia community will be joining with hundreds from around the United States, including Puerto Rico to dance together in celebration of the gift of water that we all share.
-Dancers from across the country will perform in the 5th Annual National Water Dance – site-specific dances at rivers, bays, lakes, oceans, or any water sites nearby – uniting to celebrate and take responsibility for protecting our water.
-Core Dance will be performing at Mary Ross Waterfront Park.
+On April 23, 2022 at 4pm EST, Core Dance alongside members of the Brunswick, Georgia community joined hundreds from around the United States, including Puerto Rico to dance together in celebration of the gift of water that we all share.
+Dancers from across the country performed in the 5th Annual National Water Dance – site-specific dances at rivers, bays, lakes, oceans, or any water sites nearby – uniting to celebrate and take responsibility for protecting our water.

 Running Out of Time